doichev-kostia/doichev-kostia/src/content/blog/app-engine-deployment-pipelines.md

 We usually want to have at least 2 environments - staging and production.
 The staging environment should be nearly identical to the real-world production environment.
-To achieve that we will setup the following triggers: on push to master - deploy to staging on release publish - deploy to production
+To achieve that we will set the following triggers: on push to master - deploy to staging on release publish - deploy to production

 So, let's create the deployment workflow.
-We will create a re-usable workflow that can be used for both staging and production deployments.
+We will create a reusable workflow that can be used for both staging and production deployments.

 ```shell